marcusgia2505/classsExGameInstructions/docs/Elements.rst

 Contract
 ~~~~~~~~

-.. image:: _static/rungame/seller_png.png
-    :width:  100%
-.. image:: _static/rungame/buyer_png.png
-    :width:  100%

 With this element, you can enable participants to conclude contracts.
 By adjusting the settings, you can customize the contract to your needs.
 Contracts can be used to trade a commodity between subjects in real time.
 Subjects move around in the classroom and talk to each other.
 When they agreed on a price, they enter it into the input mask together with the signature of the counterpart (see seller screen).
 The counterpart has to accept the trade (or reject it, see buyer screen).

+**The screen for the seller**
+.. image:: _static/rungame/seller_png.png
+    :width:  100%

+**The screen for the buyer**
+.. image:: _static/rungame/buyer_png.png
+    :width:  100%

 The contracts made can be shown at the lecturer's screen with the `Contract table`_.
 In addition, there are special functions in globals and subjects programs to retrieve contracts (see :ref:`Programming:Programming`).
 All contracts are also stored in the standard excel file which can be retrieved in the data menu (see :ref:`Run:Data`).